SReiter149/AI_BlendEd_final_project/README.md

 ##### train.py

 ## References Used
 This project was coded without machine learning libraries.
-Here are some resources used to achieve this.
+Here is a playlist of videos used to achieve this.

 [![AI VIDEOS](https://i.ytimg.com/vi/IHZwWFHWa-w/maxresdefault.jpg)](https://youtube.com/playlist?list=PLKM3Q3j59zpH7O0VQGFCvmW5ISlM0tys6)